holochain/holochain/crates/holochain_sqlite/README.md

 ## Building blocks for persisted Holochain state

+### History

+Originally, this crate was written to target LMDB.
+After it had already stabilized, we completely refactored it to naively use SQLite as a key-value store, instead.
+This is in preparation for using more intelligently and fully, using carefully chosen indexes and queries.
+However, for now, the structure of this crate can only be understood in the context of this major recent refactor.

-### Backend: LMDB
+### Backend: SQLite

-Persistence is not generalized for different backends: it is targeted specifically for LMDB.
-In the future, if we have to change backends, or if we have to support something like IndexedDb, we will generalize the interface just enough to cover both.
-The interface provided by `rkv` is already somewhat generalized, with the abstract notions of Readers, Writers, and Stores.
+Persistence is not generalized for different backends: it is targeted specifically for SQLite.
+In the future, if we have to change backends (again), or if we have to support something like IndexedDb, we will generalize the interface just enough to cover both.

 ### Buffered Stores

 The unit of persisted Holochain state is the [BufferedStore].
 This interface groups three things together:

-- A reference to an LMDB database
+- A reference to a SQLite database
 - A reference to a read-only transaction (shared by other stores)
 - A "scratch space", which is a HashMap into which write operations get staged (the buffer)